H-pun/NexusAnalytics/DEPLOYMENT.md

 # Nexus Analytics Deployment Guide

 ## Overview
-I've successfully rebranded your Wren AI system to "Nexus Analytics" with your new logo.
+I've successfully rebranded your Analytics AI system to "Nexus Analytics" with your new logo.
 Here's what was changed:

 ## Changes Made

 ### 1. Logo and Branding
 - ✅ Replaced the logo with your `newlogo.png` (Nexus Quantum branding)
 - ✅ Updated `Logo.tsx` and `LogoBar.tsx` components to use the new logo
-- ✅ Changed app title from "Wren AI" to "Nexus Analytics" in `_app.tsx`
+- ✅ Changed app title from "Analytics AI" to "Nexus Analytics" in `_app.tsx`

 ### 2. Configuration Setup
 - ✅ Created `.env` file from `docker/.env.example`